Call the emergency number 9-1-1. Explain the situation and they will send someone to investigate.

 Our Accomplishments and Goals

-- Completed initial engineering of additional radio infrastructure upgrades
+- Completed first phase of radio infrastructure buildout

 - Remodel former 911 dispatch center at Headquarters